How long should a workout be?

 I’ll link another article, where we outline a few other ways to spend less time in the gym.

-How Long Should A Workout Be If I Am An Intermediate?
+What If I Am An Intermediate?

 Remember when I said that your fitness level will determine if your workouts should be more than 30 minutes?